ckonig/codechallenge/README.md

 - [ ] Look into scaling of background worker.
   - [ ] Find and document a way to run multiple instances of the worker
   - [ ] Review multi-worker solution regarding transaction safety, double consumption, concurrency.
 Do we need transactions?
-- [x] Look into load balancing & gateways for scaling of web endpoint
+- [x] Look into scalability of the web app
-  - [ ] is traefik and docker swarm mode a viable solution?
+  - [ ] setup working traefik with two nginx instances
 - [ ] Look into vue.js frontend application
   - [x] Setup skeleton app
   - [x] implement quick & dirty forms for sending mails and checking email status